Netflix. It’s a common post of mine.

 Between Youtube and Netflix, I do not see the need to watch free to air television.

 Ah yes, every time.
 It’s got to be the most recommended show.
 It’s not just about Jamie’s incredible butt cheeks or the way he somehow pulls off long ginger locks in a manly fashion.
-The storyline is great and while it’s somewhat mythical, Outlander pulls in the some of the true events of Ireland, Scotland, and England.
+The storyline is great and while it’s mostly fiction, Outlander still includes some true events in the history of Ireland, Scotland, and England.

 Suits have all the typical roles you would expect from a TV Series about Lawyers.
 Sexy women in power, Hotshot men in expensive suits, Frenemies, and enemies from other firms.

-Then there’s Louis.
 Louis is a big man baby whose emotions often spew out causing constant trouble.
-The actor nails his character and he is both hilarious and excruciatingly painful at the same time.
+The actor nails it!
+He is both hilarious and excruciatingly painful at the same time.

 Sometimes you will love him, hate him or pity him.